-Students can now take advantage of their PWK Labs IT network, with the addition of 5 RECENTLY retired OSCP exam machines.
-Read on to learn more about why we’ve made these changes.Read More
+Students can now take advantage of their PWK Labs IT network with the addition of 5 retired OSCP exam machines.
+Learn more about why we’ve made these changes.Read More

 OSCP holder Rana Khalil shares her journey to becoming a cybersecurity analyst and her thoughts on what it takes to succeed.Read More